junxit/us-congress-bills-110/metadata.md

 - 2007-03-06 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-03-06 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-03-06 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-03-07 — Referred to the Subcommittee on Health.
+- 2007-03-14 — Committee Hearings Held.
+- 2007-03-14 — Referred to the Subcommittee on Health.
+- 2007-04-25 — Committee Consideration and Mark-up Session Held.
+- 2007-04-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-06-07 — Subcommittee Hearings Held.
+- 2007-11-07 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-11-07 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-04-04 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than June 6, 2008.
+- 2008-04-04 — House Committee on Ways and Means Granted an extension for further consideration ending not later than June 6, 2008.
+- 2008-04-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-564, Part I.
+- 2008-04-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-564, Part I.
+- 2008-06-06 — Committee on Energy and Commerce discharged.
+- 2008-06-06 — Committee on Energy and Commerce discharged.
+- 2008-06-06 — Committee on Ways and Means discharged.
+- 2008-06-06 — Committee on Ways and Means discharged.
+- 2008-06-06 — Placed on the Union Calendar, Calendar No. 444.